This website may contain affiliate links. When a purchase is made through our links, The Naked Diabetic may receive a commission, at no cost to you.

 Microwave Method of Melting

-- Put your chocolate pieces or chips onto a microwave-safe bowl.
+- Put your chocolate pieces or chips into a microwave-safe bowl.

 - Microwave on half power (50 %) for 30-second intervals.